saveenr/usql-tutorial/ch02/filtering-rowsets-with-where.md

  WHERE (Duration >= 2*60 && Duration <= 5*60) || (!(Region == "en-gb"));
 ```

-## SQL Logical Operators versus C\# Operators
+## SQL Logical Operators (AND OR) versus C\# Operators ( && || )

+These operators behave the same except for their short-circuiting behavior:

+* SQL-style logical operators: These DO NOT short-circuit
+* C#-style logical operators: These DO short-circuit

-Answer: Use the SQL-style logical unless you have to use the C\# versions.
+Use the SQL-style logical operators unless you MUST have the short-circuiting behavior.
+The reasons why this is important are covered in a later chapter that describes the order of evaluation of predicates in expressions.

-That answer clearly suggests there is a difference - and it is an important one.
-A part of standard U-SQL optimization predicates in the WHERE clause may be reordered when the script is executed.
-Specifically, they DO NOT perform short-circuiting behavior.
-The C\# logical operators DO provide short circuiting.

-Find all the sessions occurring between two dates
+## Find all the sessions occurring before a date

 ```
 @output =